-Started by health food pioneer George Mateljan, the World’s Healthiest Foods website is a great resource for in-depth nutritional profiles.
+Started by health food pioneer George Mateljan, the World’s Healthiest Foods website is an excellent resource for in-depth nutritional profiles.
 While it doesn’t have a graphic such as a pyramid, it does have a list: 130 of the world’s “healthiest foods,” including, vegetables, oils, seeds, legumes, meat, dairy, grains, and natural sweeteners.
 The website was launched ten years ago and is run by Mateljan’s non-profit foundation, The George Mateljan Foundation for the World’s Healthiest Foods, Mateljan’s goal is to teach people how to cook healthy meals at home using his extensive database of how-to guides, recipe generator, and meal plan.

 Mateljan promotes the consumption of fresh, nutrient-dense, unprocessed foods with low calories, and a cooking style that maintains as many nutrients as possible.
-His “healthy sauté” method claims to maintain maximum nutrients in vegetables by cookng with broth, instead of heated oil.
+His “healthy sauté” method claims to maintain maximum nutrients in vegetables by cooking with broth, instead of heated oil.
 The site is rife with links to scientific research and data on nutrients and food studies.
 There are slideshows showing step-by-step how to prepare vegetables, such as “Dicing Carrots” and “Soaking and slicing dried Shitakes.”

 The “slow food” movement begun in Italy by Carlo Petrini in the late 1980s as an antidote to “fast food” and to preserve traditional Italian artisan food and the culture of meal enjoyment has spread across the globe.
 With more than 200 local chapters, Slow Food USA runs a variety of programs to promote local and regional foods and food traditions and safeguard biodiversity, especially the preservation of endangered heirloom foods, such as the Gravenstein Apple.
 Diet guidelines do not figure directly in slow food’s mission, other than taking time to enjoy food with others, which is considered as important as supporting food traditions and advocating for food and farm policies that are “good for the public, good for farmers and workers, and good for the planet.”

 Vegans, by definition, will disagree with recommendations for meat, seafood, and dairy intake.
 Vegans choose to avoid all animal-based produce, from meat and eggs to milk and honey, as a way to prevent exploitation of animals for food, clothing, or other products.
 But they do have a pyramid that focuses on legumes, fruits, vegetables, and whole grains.
-Seeds and nuts provide omega-3 essential fatty acids while daily vegetable intake, or supplements provide Vitmain D and calcium necessary for healthy bone density.
+Seeds and nuts provide omega-3 essential fatty acids while daily vegetable intake, or supplements provide Vitamin D and calcium necessary for healthy bone density.
 From www.veganpeace.com.

 In clear opposition to the vegan pyramid, the Paleolithic diet is based on the concept that human digestion has evolved fairly little since the era of the Old Stone Age hunter-gatherers some two million years ago.
-That diet was mostly meat, fish and seafood, some vegetables and fruit, and a little nuts and berries.
+That diet was mostly meat, fish and seafood, some vegetables and fruit, and little nuts and berries.

 Weston Price Foundation:

-The Weston A. Price Foundation for Wise Traditions in Food, Farming, and Healing Arts, promotes the consumption of nutrient-dense whole foods and healthy fats, such as butter, raw milk, cream, cheese, liver, cod liver oil, and seafood.
-Named for the dentist and diet researcher Weston Price whose travels in the 1930s studying native diets around the world convinced him that animal fats are essential to human health and nutrient absorbtion, the foundation challenges the USDA guidelines of low-fat, low-sodium, high veggie diets and instead promotes its “Healthy 4 Life Guidelines:
+The Weston A. Price Foundation for Wise Traditions in Food, Farming, and Healing Arts promotes the consumption of nutrient-dense whole foods and healthy fats, such as butter, raw milk, cream, cheese, liver, cod liver oil, and seafood.
+Named for the dentist and diet researcher Weston Price whose travels in the 1930s studying native diets around the world convinced him that animal fats are essential to human health and nutrient absorption, the foundation challenges the USDA guidelines of low-fat, low-sodium, high veggie diets and instead promotes its “Healthy 4 Life Guidelines:

 “Every day, eat high quality, whole foods to provide an abundance of nutrients, chosen from each of the following four groups:

-- Animal foods: meat and organ meats, poultry, and eggs from pastured animals; fish and shellfish; whole raw cheese, milk and other dairy products from pastured animals; and broth made from animal bones.
+- Animal foods: meat and organ meats, poultry, and eggs from pastured animals; fish and shellfish; whole raw cheese, milk, and other dairy products from pastured animals; and broth made from animal bones.

 - Fruits and Vegetables: preferably fresh or frozen, preferably locally grown, either raw, cooked or in soups and stews, and also as lacto-fermented condiments.

-- Fats and Oils: unrefined saturated and monounsaturated fats including butter, lard, tallow and other animal fats; palm oil and coconut oil; olive oil; cod liver oil for vitamins A and D.
+- Fats and Oils: unrefined saturated and monounsaturated fats including butter, lard, tallow, and other animal fats; palm oil and coconut oil; olive oil; cod liver oil for vitamins A and D.

-Avoid: foods containing refined sweeteners such as candies, sodas, cookies, cakes etc.; white flour products such as pasta and white bread; processed foods; modern soy foods; polyunsaturated and partially hydrogenated vegetable oils and fried foods.”
+Avoid foods containing refined sweeteners such as candies, sodas, cookies, cakes, etc.; white flour products such as pasta and white bread; processed foods; modern soy foods; polyunsaturated and partially hydrogenated vegetable oils and fried foods.”